paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

   (J) other entities that the State or the Attorney General identifies as needed for the planning process;

-(3) grantees shall coordinate the State implementation plan described in paragraph (2) with the State plans described in [section 10407 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10407&num=0&edition=prelim) and the programs described in [section 20103 of this title](./chapter-201-victim-rights-compensation-and-assistance.md#section-20103) and [section 280b–1b of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section280b–1b&num=0&edition=prelim).
+(3) grantees shall coordinate the State implementation plan described in paragraph (2) with the State plans described in [section 10407 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section10407&num=0&edition=prelim) and the programs described in [section 20103 of this title](./chapter-201-victim-rights-compensation-and-assistance.md#section-20103) and [section 280b–1b of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section280b–1b&num=0&edition=prelim).22 So in original.
+The period should probably be a semicolon.

-(4) 22 So in original.
+(4) 33 So in original.
 There are two pars. designated “(4)”. of the amount granted—

   (A) not less than 25 percent shall be allocated for law enforcement;